Umami Pot

 US Customary - Metric

-• 1 Tbsp raw or toasted white sesame seeds (Ground sesame seeds or sesame paste can be used for easier preparation.)
+• 1 Tbsp raw or toasted white sesame seeds (For easier preparation, you can use pre-ground white sesame seeds or sesame paste instead.
+If using either of these, start from step 3).

-• 1 Tbsp untoasted sesame oil (substitute with toasted sesame oil or neutral oil)
+• 1 Tbsp untoasted sesame oil (can be substituted with toasted sesame oil or a neutral oil)

-• 1 tsp Japanese Mayonnaise (such as Kewpie Mayo.
+• 1 tsp Japanese mayonnaise (such as Kewpie Mayo; 0.18 oz/5 g per 1 tsp.
 For a homemade version, please refer to the linked article.)

 • ¼ tsp sugar